-The Council has identified a number of key performance indicators to help monitor the organisation's performance.
+The IBMS Council has identified a number of key performance indicators to help monitor the organisation's performance.
 These include:

-- Membership numbers overall membership numbers reduced by 1,262 or 6% from the previous year.
-The reduction in the number of Fellows was lower than expected.
-The number of e-students reduced due to timing in processing the bulk buy packages. - Educational activity the number of registration and specialist portfolios issued increased year on year.
-The number of support staff accessing the Certificate of Achievement reduced.
-The number of degree assessments reduced but remained relatively high.
-There was a full programme of Institute exams in the year, and candidate numbers on the distance learning qualifications continued to grow. - Financial performance- the surplus on income and expenditure was higher than expected in 2022.
+- Membership numbers overall membership numbers increased by 239 or 1.2% from the previous year.
+The reduction in the number of Fellows was as expected.
+There was reduction in the number of associate members but growth in the Licentiate and Member grades. - Educational activity the number of registration and specialist portfolios issued increased year on year.
+The number of degree assessments was significantly higher.
+Turnaround times were broadly on target or ahead of target.
+There was a full programme of Institute exams in the year, and candidate numbers on the distance-learning qualifications continued to grow. - Financial performance- the surplus on income and expenditure was higher than expected in 2023.
 The surplus on Congress exceeded expectations.
-Strategy expenditure significantly lower than planned.
-There was a negative return from the investment portfolio of £1.194 million, reflecting significant turbulence in the investment markets during the year. - Staff turnover and sickness levels sickness levels remained in line with expectations for an organisation of this size.
-Staff turnover was higher than in previous years, particularly in the education and membership teams.
-The job market was very competitive during the year.
+Education income exceeded target but strategy expenditure significantly lower than planned.
+There was a positive return from the investment portfolio of £826,000 despite significant turbulence in the investment markets during the year. - Staff turnover and sickness levels sickness levels remained in line with expectations for an organisation of this size.
+Staff turnover was higher than expected, particularly in the education and membership teams.
+The job market remained very competitive during the year.